lekos21/dae/README.md

 NumPy
 Matplotlib
 scikit-learn
-You can install these dependencies using pip:
+You can install these dependencies running the setup.py or using pip:

 `pip install keras numpy matplotlib scikit-learn`